Bill Parcells: New York Giants (1981–1990)

 Following the Super Bowl win, Parcells was courted by the Atlanta Falcons to become the head coach and general manager of the franchise.
 However, NFL Commissioner Pete Rozelle would not allow Parcells to break his contract with the Giants and he stayed in New York.

 Parcells led the Giants to a second Super Bowl in 1990.
-The Giants began the 1990 season 10–0, and finished 13–3, but lost Simms to injury late in the season.
-Playing with a back-up quarterback in Jeff Hostetler and a 33-year-old veteran running back in Ottis Anderson, the Giants convincingly defeated the Chicago Bears in the divisional playoff, 31–3, and won in dramatic, come-from-behind fashion over San Francisco, 15–13, in the NFC Championship game on a last-second 42-yard field goal by Matt Bahr, which was set up by a Roger Craig fumble caused by nose tackle Erik Howard.
-Super Bowl XXV proved equally exciting as the Giants used tough defense, and a ball-control and power-running Erhardt – Perkins style offense to stop the Buffalo Bills, 20–19, whose own last-second 47-yard field goal attempt by Scott Norwood missed wide right.
+The Giants began the 1990 season 10–0, but lost Phil Simms to injury late in the season and finished 13–3.
+Playing with a back-up quarterback in Jeff Hostetler and a 33-year-old veteran running back in Ottis Anderson, the Giants convincingly defeated the Chicago Bears in the divisional playoff, 31–3.
+They followed that up with a dramatic, come-from-behind fashion over San Francisco, 15–13, in the NFC Championship game on a last-second 42-yard field goal by Matt Bahr, set up by a Roger Craig fumble caused by nose tackle Erik Howard.
+Super Bowl XXV proved equally exciting as the Giants used tough defense and a ball-control and power-running Erhardt – Perkins style offense to stop the Buffalo Bills, 20–19, whose own last-second 47-yard field goal attempt by Scott Norwood missed wide right.
 Parcells retired from football after Super Bowl XXV due to health problems.

-During his coaching tenure, the Giants had secured three division titles (1986, 1989, 1990), had only two losing seasons (the Giants went 6–9 during the strike year of 1987) and tallied an 8–3 playoff record.
+During his coaching tenure, the Giants secured three division titles (1986, 1989, 1990), had only two losing seasons (the Giants went 6–9 during the strike year of 1987), and tallied an 8–3 playoff record.
 Parcells, along with former Giants head coach Tom Coughlin, both made the NFL playoffs five times as Giants head coach, and the two Super Bowl titles they each won with the Giants occurred in their fourth and eighth seasons with the franchise, respectively.

 First retirement

 Following retirement, Parcells spent time as a football analyst for NBC Sports from 1991 to 1992, working as a commentator.
-He also hosted a local sports show in New York with Mike Francesa entitled Around the NFL.
+He also co-hosted a local sports show in New York with Mike Francesa called Around the NFL.

 In 1992, Parcells made a handshake agreement to become head coach of the Tampa Bay Buccaneers.
 At the last minute, Parcells opted not to take the job.
 Parcells did not feel the situation was right for him at that time.
-Tampa Bay owner Hugh Culverhouse said, "I feel like I've been jilted at the altar."
+Buccaneers owner Hugh Culverhouse said, "I feel like I've been jilted at the altar."

-Parcells was also offered by his friend Ron Wolf to become the new head coach of the Green Bay Packers in 1992, but Parcells declined, saying that he needed open heart surgery.
+Parcells was also offered by his friend Ron Wolf the opportunity to become the new head coach of the Green Bay Packers in 1992, but Parcells declined, saying that he needed open heart surgery.
 The job instead went to Mike Holmgren, who would later coach against Parcells in Super Bowl XXXI.